Affordable ways for Singaporeans to start investing

 However, do be wary of transaction charges.
 If you are buying in small lots, check if there is a minimum transaction charge (some brokerages charge an absolute minimum brokerage fee per transaction).

 RSPs let you invest small sums of money on a regular basis.
 Many RSPs including DBS Invest-Saver give you exposure to blue-chip stocks and bonds through pooled investment products (i.e. ETFs and unit trusts) for a minimum monthly sum of just S$100.

 With RSPs, you set aside a pre-determined amount for investment each month.
 It is similar to the concept of regular savings, but these savings are channelled into investment products instead.

 RSPs use dollar-cost averaging – where your money buys more units when prices are low and fewer units when prices are high – to better protect you from the volatile market swings.

 Robo-advisors are digital platforms that provide automated, algorithm-driven investment services with little human intervention.

 If you are looking to make a lump-sum investment, you may want to consider DBS digiPortfolio.
-With this robo-advisor, you can access readymade Asia and Global portfolios that cater to your risk tolerance from as little as S$1,000 or US$1,000.
+With this robo-advisor, you can access ready-made portfolios that cater to your investment needs from as little as S$100.

 Investing through SRS